 Additionally, you can find a list of upcoming free hearing health-related events happening nearby online.

 Pros and Cons of Buying Hearing Aids at Costco

 Overall, Costco is a great place to order hearing aids.
 Members will find access to great prices, free services and a variety of hearing aid brands/models.
 Of course, a membership is required to take advantage of these perks.

 Based on my research, below are the biggest pros and cons I found from buying hearing aids at Costco.

 - Pricing: Costco offers lower prices on hearing aids compared to what Consumer Reports respondents reported paying.
-The most affordable model, the Kirkland Signature 9.0 hearing aids, begins at $1,499.99/pair.
+The most affordable model, the Kirkland Signature 9.0 hearing aids, begins at $1,399.99/pair.

 - Free services: You’ll get access to a variety of free services including free hearing tests, follow-up appointments, hearing aid cleanings and more.
 All hearing aids come with free warranties, though the length varies by manufacturer.

 - Membership: You do have to be a Costco member to access the products and services at the Hearing Aid Center.
-At the time of writing, a standard membership began at $60 annually.
+As of May 2022, a standard membership began at $60 annually.

 - Payment: Costco doesn’t offer payment plans for hearing aids, which means you’ll have to pay the full amount upfront.
 Your insurance provider may reimburse you for the fees or allow you to use FSA funds, but the full payment is required before your order can be placed.

 While you will have to maintain your membership, visit the warehouse in person and pay the full cost of your hearing aid(s) upfront, the selection, savings and perks may be worth it.